Iva Zanicchi: Biography

-From 1987 to 2000 Zanicchi hosted the television game show OK, il Prezzo è Giusto!, the Italian version of The Price Is Right as the only female host in the history of the game show worldwide (since then, other countries have had versions of the show hosted by a woman).
+From 1987 to 2000 Zanicchi hosted the television game show OK, il prezzo è giusto!, the Italian version of The Price Is Right, as the only female host in the history of the game show worldwide (since then, other countries have had versions of the show hosted by a woman).

 In 2004 she was one of Forza Italia's candidates at the European Parliament elections, polling nearly 35,000 but not enough to be elected.
 However, as the highest-polling among the candidates failing to be elected, Zanicchi took up her seat in Strasburg in May 2008, representing Forza Italia, when EuroMP Mario Mantovani left to become a PdL senator.
 She was confirmed in her post at the European elections of June 2009.

-Curiosity
+Personal life

+Iva Zanicchi has one daughter.
+She considers herself Roman Catholic.